 The importance of CRM features depends on the role of end users and their daily tasks.
 Here's what I think sets the best CRMs apart from the rest.
 These are also the criteria based on which we evaluated the CRM solutions.

-I’ve consistently received strong feedback on Salesforce Sales Cloud's comprehensive CRM capabilities.
+I’ve consistently received strong feedback on Agentforce Sales (formerly Salesforce Sales Cloud) comprehensive CRM capabilities.

 Users highlight its ability to manage leads, contacts, and opportunities seamlessly, while also appreciating the advanced reporting tools and real-time dashboards that support data-driven decision-making.

-As a category leader on G2 based on 20423+ verified reviews, Salesforce Sales Cloud has achieved a stellar customer satisfaction score of 99, with a 72% average adoption rate and a 15-month estimated ROI payback.
+As a category leader on G2 based on, Agentforce Sales has achieved a stellar customer satisfaction score of 99, with a 72% average adoption rate and a 15-month estimated ROI payback.

 What stands out across many reviews is the platform’s high level of customization and scalability.
 I’ve read that businesses can adapt Salesforce to suit their unique workflows and that it scales effectively as teams grow.
 The integration capabilities are another major plus—users frequently mention how well it connects with marketing automation tools, accounting software, and customer support platforms.

-According to G2 user reviews, Salesforce Sales Cloud is admired for its depth and flexibility, though its feature set can feel overwhelming at first.
+According to G2 user reviews, Agentforce Sales is admired for its depth and flexibility, though its feature set can feel overwhelming at first.
 New CRM users often mention that while customization is powerful, it may require technical expertise, which can slow down implementation if internal resources are limited.

 Overall, G2 sentiment emphasizes that Salesforce Sales Cloud delivers unmatched CRM capabilities, with critiques mostly centered on onboarding complexity, pricing, and scale performance rather than its core strengths.